-Cleaning and maintaining a hardwood floor is very important to how it looks for years after the installation.
+Hardwood cleaning and maintenance is very important to how it will look for years after the installation.
 When properly maintained, a hardwood floor can look as beautiful as the day it was installed and for many decades later.
-While the hardness of the species does play a role in how well it will hold up to the hustle and bustle of daily life, it really all comes down to how well the floor is cared for.
+While the hardness of the species and the finish do play a role in how well it will hold up to the hustle and bustle of daily life, it really all comes down to how well the floor is cared for.

 How is Your Floor Finished?